sergioSEa/sergioSEa.github.io/_pages/about.md

 # About

-I am a computational biologist currently pursuing my doctoral degree at the [University Medical Center](https://www.umcg.nl) in Groningen, The Netherlands.
-My research focuses on investigating the aging of the immune system and the risk of cardiovascular disease using population data.
-Specifically, I explore the impact of the human microbiome, along with other life exposures and genetic background, on the immune system.
+I am a computational biologist currently working on my postdoctoral degree at the [VIB](https://cfm.sites.vib.be/en) in Leuven, Belgium.
+My research focuses on investigating the adaptation of the gut microbiome to different lifestyle of its host, on how this might imapct health

 # My Journey

+## July 2024: Postdoctoral researcher, VIB/KU Leuven
+I am currently working as a postdoctoral researcher at the [Raes lab](https://raeslab.sites.vib.be/en) in VIB.

 ## May 2023 - September 2024: Visiting Scholar, University of Trento

 I worked as a visiting scholar at the [Computational Metagenomics group](http://segatalab.cibio.unitn.it/) under the supervision of [Nicola Segata](https://scholar.google.com/citations?user=ZXjO-Q4AAAAJ) in Trento, Italy.
 My research focused on integrating large-scale metagenomic data at the subspecies level resolution to understand its association with human health and disease.

-## January 2020 - 2024: PhD Studies, University Medical Center Groningen
+## January 2020 - June 2024: PhD Studies, University Medical Center Groningen

 Ph.D. in the Microbiome group at the [University Medical Center Groningen](https://www.umcg.nl) under the supervision of Prof. [Jingyuan Fu](https://www.rug.nl/research/genetics/staff/jingyuan-fu) [[Google Scholar](https://scholar.google.nl/citations?user=7OHBkYMAAAAJ&hl=en)] and [Sasha Zhernakova](https://www.rug.nl/research/genetics/staff/alexandra-(sasha)-zhernakova) [[Google Scholar](https://scholar.google.com/citations?user=lrt2jA8AAAAJ&hl=en)], I work closely with the Lifelines project, a three-generations population cohort from Northern Netherlands.
 By analyzing the gut microbiome, genetics, lifestyle, diet, immune parameters, and metabolism data from the cohort participants, I explore various research questions.